rydmike/flex_color_scheme/README.md

   counterpart can be made from this single color definition.

 If you like the above features, then FlexColorScheme may fit your theming requirements, even if you do not use any of its built-in color schemes.
-There is no need to use any of the built-in color schemes to benefit from FlexColorScheme's capabilities.

 ### Can We Change this Predefined Scheme's Colors?